ramirobasile/final-round/README.txt

 ## Running

 A desktop entry will be installed with the game.
-Failing that, run `final-round`.
+Failing that, run:

+$ final-round

 ## Getting help

-A manual will be installed along with the game, which can be accessed by running `man final-round`.
-It has 3 sections: 1, 5 and 6 (see `man man` for more information about sections and the `man` command in general).
+A manual will be installed along with the game, which can be accessed by running:

+$ man 6 final-round

+Sections ??? cover ???.

 You can also send me an email to rbasile@dc.uba.ar if the manuals don't have the answers you're looking for.